 The famous handshake between American astronaut Gibson and Soviet cosmonaut Dezhurov after their two capsules successfully connected.

-Business between East and West increased a lot during the era of détente.
-One of the most important was the large amount of wheat sent from the West to the Soviet Union each year, which helped make up for the failure of Soviet government farms.
-Even as the United States stood ready with nuclear weapons to defend against Soviet attack, American farmers were feeding the people of their most bitter enemy.
+A lot more trade was done between East and West during the years of Détente.
+One of the most important was the large amount of wheat sent from America to the Soviet Union each year, which the Soviet Union needed because their large government farms were not able to grow enough food.
+Even as the United States stood ready with nuclear weapons to defend against Soviet attack, American farmers were feeding the people of their worst enemy.

-President Nixon and Dr. Kissinger were excited to find ways to manage the Cold War, but in the Soviet Union, détente was often seen differently.
-Leonid Brezhnev, the leader of the Soviet Union from 1964 to 1982 was wanted to use this quiet period to prepare for Soviet Union to grow.
+President Nixon and Dr. Kissinger were excited to find ways to manage the Cold War, but in the Soviet Union, Détente was seen differently.
+Leonid Brezhnev, the leader of the Soviet Union from 1964 to 1982, wanted to use this quiet period to get the Soviet Union ready to grow.
 In 1979, he ordered an attack on Afghanistan, one of the Soviet Union’s southern neighbors.
-Like all other foreign attacks into this huge nation of mountains, the Soviet effort failed, but the attack was a big reason President Ronald Reagan, elected in 1980, chose to end détente.
+Like all other foreign attacks into this huge country of mountains, the Soviets failed.
+But the Soviet attack on Afghanistan was a big reason President Ronald Reagan, elected in 1980, chose to end Détente.